FEMA Fire Management Assistance Declaration – Oregon Rowena Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from August 22-24, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding on April 29, 2025.
 The following counties have been approved for assistance:

 Public Assistance: